hapytex/django-antipatterns/antipattern/a-get-request-with-side-effects.md

 A GET request should thus not create, update, or delete entities.

 This is important because other actors on the internet assume that a GET request is safe.
-For example if a browser will not give a warning if you refresh the browser with an additional GET request, whereas most browsers will do that for a POST request.
+For example, a browser will not give a warning if you refresh the browser with an additional GET request, whereas most browsers will do that for a POST request.